If you’re not planning to quit your job, do you even have one?

 The takeaway is that when hiring traditionally, make sure the commute does not take a toll on your workforce.
 If hiring remotely, put a strong emphasis on building a positive culture and team so that your remote employees don’t feel left out.

-Reason #6 – employee engagement is an afterthought
+6. Employee engagement is an afterthought

-Let’s say that you pay your employees well, give them regular promotions, and ensure their management is excellent, but there’s still something missing, and they feel left out.
+Let’s say you pay your employees well, give them regular promotions, and ensure their management is excellent, but there’s still something missing, and they feel left out.
 It’s simple – they’re not engaged.

 - 27% more likely to grade their job performance as excellent